gumuxiansheng/MIT6.824/README.md

 # MIT 6.824 - Spring 2020

-The source code will be private, however, some thoughts may be helpful.
+The source code will be private, however, some thoughts may be inoffensive.

 ## [Lab 1: MapReduce][lab1]